4-H Horsemanship Schools

 Registration fee for the 2014 Horsemanship Schools is $500.00 for youth and $325.00 for adult chaperones.
 Fees cover five nights lodging in Hume Hall, 15 meals, snacks (during riding sessions, and afternoon & evening recreation), over 30 hours of instruction, transportation to and from campus, t-shirt, stall and bedding, 4H insurance, and supplies for crafts.

-Payment and forms from the selected participants are due in the Animal Sciences office by May 30th, 2013.
-The registration form that was attached to the 5/21 email is due with the payment.
+Payment and forms from the selected participants are due in the Animal Sciences office by Monday, June 2nd, 2014.
 Checks should be written to "Florida 4-H Foundation".
+Those interested in paying with a credit card via PayPal should email firstname.lastname@example.org for instructions

 Instruction will place emphasis on horsemanship and equitation during morning and evening riding sessions.
 Ground work: safe handling, grooming, tack, behavior and psychology, roping, suppling exercises.
 Mounted: suppling exercises, developing core strength, aids, rail work, posting, 2 point, dressage, trail obstacles, patterns, cavalletti, and trail riding.
 Additional sessions are planned for lecture/demonstration as well as recreation and crafts.